 Now, we’ve established that the government subsidises CSP places at uni, but what does that mean for the remaining courses fees?
 Well, you can be confident that with HECS-HELP your child won’t have to pay any of their fees upfront.

 Your child can borrow up to the combined HELP loan limit to pay their tuition fees.
 And the HECS-HELP loan limit in 2021 is a whopping $108,232.
 So if your child aspires to be a medical doctor or continue with postgraduate or research study later on, they will be able to achieve this with the government’s study assistance.

 What will my child need to apply for HECS-HELP?

 Firstly, your child will need to have a tax file number.

-Secondly, they will need to complete a Request for Commonwealth support and HECS-HELP form that will be provided to them by Charles Sturt.
-It’s important to note that this form must be filled in and submitted to Charles Sturt before the census date.
+Secondly, they will need to complete a Request for Commonwealth support and HECS-HELP form.
+This will be provided to them by Charles Sturt.
+It’s important to note that your child must fill in this form and submit it to Charles Sturt before the census date.

 How to repay a HECS-HELP loan

 Your child will repay their HECS-HELP loan through the tax system once they start to earn above the compulsory repayment threshold.